QNAP-HomeLAB/docker-swarm/README.md

     - ***NOTE:*** **You MUST set the end of line format to UNIX (LF) in order for the profile and scripts to work correctly.**

   - Add the following lines to the end of the file and save.
-    - ***NOTE:*** You will need to restart your ssh or cli session in order to make the profile changes effective.
+    - ***NOTE***: You will need to restart your ssh or cli session in order to make the profile changes effective.

 ```bash
 # docker_commands_list -- lists the below custom docker commands